mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.2/quick-start-guide/index.md

 ```

 Check the logs for this app.
-The Alertmanager will send HTTP POST requests in the following JSON format:
+The Alertmanager will send HTTP POST requests in the following json format:

 ```
 {